History is meticulously woven into the City of Charleston and the Lowcountry through coiled basketry.

 The basket making men and women of the Lowcountry have woven their way into our hearts and the iconic baskets have become sought-after objects of art.
 This sweetgrass heirloom artwork has appeared in the Smithsonian's National Museum of African Art.
-This tradition has been passed from generation to generation and is now coveted for their sentimental and historical value.
+This tradition has been passed from generation to generation.
+Sweetgrass Baskets are now coveted for their sentimental and historical value.

 We wanted a way to celebrate the handicraft and cultural heritage of these artisans while encompassing the beauty and charm of the Lowcountry.

 With this inspiration, Charleston Carry was created.
 Charleston Carry purses are adorned with sweetgrass handles hand sewn by artisans from the markets of the Lowcountry with 100% of the proceeds from the sweetgrass handles going directly to these artisans to continue to nurture this heirloom art form.